-comment 423 comment by: Naviair Conditions ADC => For aerodromes that operate predominantly or exclusively VFR this specification is a burden and should be adapted.
-The mix of VFR and Special VFF should be considered. (e.g. The density of VFR traffic and the training of specialized controllers on aerodromes receiving VFR traffic are French specificities which justify the number of VFR in our simulations).
-Moreover, the management of VFR generates greater complexitythan that of IFR.
-DSNA requests from ENAC a training with ahigh rate of VFR because of its needs and operational capacities.
-The minimum number of aircraft should take into account the ratio of IFR/VFR and should be lower than 24 if there are more VFRs than IFRs.
-The point should be changed to read "significant number of IFR" or "mix of IFR and VFRand special VFR flights" Table "Conditions APS" "The approach sector should be notified as Class C airspace.
-The airspace below the CTA sectoroutside (around) CTR is classified as uncontrolled G airspace."
-In order to prevent that students will be trained for a situation that will never occur, we suggest torephrase: The airspace below is classified as airspace, in which VFR traffic is allowed to fly without airtraffic control clearance.
-This would allow the TO to inform the student that in the end the airspace classes are determined bythe Member States and that sectors outside Class C may vary in classification.
-And it does not affect the approach sector training itself. response Partially accepted The TRAFFIC conditions were reviewed with the section dealing with flight rules now requiring both IFR and VFR but not mandating the proportion of IFR versus VFF traffic.
+For aerodromes that operate predominantly or exclusively VFR, this specification is a burden and should be adapted.
+The mix of VFR and Special VFR should be considered (e.g., the density of VFR traffic and the training of specialized controllers on aerodromes receiving VFR traffic are French specificities which justify the number of VFR in our simulations.
+Moreover, the management of VFR generates greater complexity than that of IFR.
+DSNA request from ENAC a training with a high rate of VFR because it needs and operational capacities).
+The point should be changed to read "significant number of IFR" or "mix of IFR and VFR and special VFR flights".

+The TRAFFIC conditions were reviewed with the section dealing with flight rules now requiring both IFR and VFR but not mandating the proportion of IFR versus VFR traffic.
 In addition, the special VFR requirement was relocated to the SITUATIONS condition, meaning that it is one possible option for inclusion in an assessment exercise.